 - Pain Support and Wellness Groups: To support physical distancing, all our previously in-person Pain Support and Wellness Groups have moved online.
 Each Zoom support group session will allow participants to share their experiences, discuss self-management skills and participate in gentle movements as a group.
 You can also call in if you are unable to connect to the group via the internet.

 - LivePlanBe: LivePlanBe is our free, online education and self-management resource for people with pain.
 It's a great place to find ideas for managing anxiety, ideas for social-distancing-friendly paced activities, mindfulness and breathing strategies, and more.

 BC pharmacists can now provide medication refills to people in pain, including opioid medications, without an updated prescription from a doctor or nurse practitioner.
 This measure intends to prevent people from needing to visit overcrowded medical clinics and promotes safe social distancing, and will also free up medical professionals to treat urgent COVID-19 related cases.
 Please note that your doctor or pharmacist may not be aware of these recent changes and you may need to inform them.
+As of November 2021, prescriptions can be transferred between provinces.
 Read more

 Support for kids and teens living with pain and their families

-Solutions for Kids in Pain (SKIP) has put together a list of resources and apps that can help kids, teens and their families manage pain and well-being during this period of social distancing.
+Solutions for Kids in Pain (SKIP) has put together a list of resources and apps that can help kids, teens and their families manage pain and well-being during COVID-19.
 Read more

 - Connect with others in pain on the free, anonymous LivePlanBe forum

 - Connect with us on Twitter or join the broader Twitter conversation using the #COVIDpain hashtag